zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 In addition, DAO (Data Access Object) files such as FundingBasketDAO, InventoryDAO, NeedDAO, and UserDAO provide interfaces that allow the migration of data between classes, and convert JSON scripts into their own respective objects.
 This allows for persistence within the application, as updates in app data are stored using these interfaces.

 ![Model Tier](model-tier-diagram-1.png)
+The Model Tier encompasses FundingBasket, Need, and User backend files.
+User.java uses FundingBasket.java and Need.Java because a User has a Funding Basket Object that contains a list of Need Objects.
+In order for a User to navigate through the website it uses User.java and UserDAO.java methods.
+UserDAO.java is a blueprint for UserFileDAO.java to implement.
+This includes getting, updating, and finding a User.
+It also has methods that allow the user to access the Funding Basket.
+The User uses the FundingBasket files to remove, edit, and delete needs.
+When a user does this they update their FundingBasket.
+The Need files are so the User can view the Needs in their FundingBasket.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View